- What is telehealth?

 As of March 6, 2020, Medicare is paying providers across the United States to provide telehealth services due to the COVID-19 crisis.
 However, this Medicare coverage may be a temporary benefit.

-To learn more about telehealth and to get your connection started, call GLOBAL FAMILY MEDICINE AND URGENT CARE and let them help guide the way.
+To learn more about telehealth and to get your connection started, call GLOBAL FAMILY MEDICINE and let them help guide the way.